Health Care Education at the Tepper School

 Teams are increasingly used to innovate and implement in a variety of organizational settings.
 This course is designed to improve your effectiveness as a manager by introducing you to concepts for managing people and teams in organizations.
 Students will be exposed to cutting-edge research as well as given an opportunity to practice some of the principles introduced through course exercises, case discussions, and assignments.
 Course number: 45-740.
 Instructor: Anita Williams Woolley.

-Technology Strategy and Product Management Track Capstone Course
+Technology Strategy and Product Management Track (MBA Capstone Course)

 - The capstone course in this track is sponsored by the University of Pittsburgh Medical Center.